FanuelAnte/Skyfire-Squadrons/Design Documents/Skyfire - Squadrons/To-Dos.md

 	- [x] radar icon removal
 	- [x] not targeting the dead
 - [ ] Map coordinates HUD
-- [ ] Climbing and diving maneuvers.
+- [ ] Climbing and diving maneuvers
+	- [ ] Class dependent maneuvers
 - [ ] Add a new targeting system.
 Each plane has a circular area around it and it can only target the planes that are intersecting with the area.
 If no bodies are intersecting with the area, it picks a random target.
 - [x] Plane Classes.
 - [ ] Flak rounds for bombers and ground units